-Alright, so I’ve hammered on men’s weaknesses, and now I’m going to focus on our strengths (again, ladies, you can listen in).
+I’ve hammered on men’s weaknesses, and now I will focus on our strengths (again, ladies, you can listen in).
 Men like being in control of situations and not dealing with any BS.
 They also tend to be analytical thinkers and less emotional.
 These character traits can be good qualities in a trader, which I’ll get into.

 What's your plan?